The Slate Industry of North and Mid Wales

 Weighbridges were a common feature of most quarries as payment to the workforce was generally based on tonnage of rock, usable or unusable, which was extracted.
 In this photo, the pit in which the weighbridge was situated is on the right of the building.
 There would have been a rubbish tramway leading over the weighbridge to the waste tips in the distance.

 South Pole is a typical example of a small slate quarry.
 It is situated nearly 2000 feet up on the slopes of Manod Mawr and was worked by only a handful of men, probably unofficially, with no shelter or buildings of any kind.
-Waste rock was taken through the cutting in the bottom of the photo from where it tumbled down the mountainside.
+Waste rock was taken through the cutting in the bottom of the photo and then tipped down the mountainside.

 The barracks and stables at Graig Ddu

 Before the Ffestiniog Railway was opened, all slate had to be carried on horseback down to the River Dwyryd near Maentwrog.
 From there it went on small boats out to larger sailing ships in the estuary.
-These buildings supplied the horsepower and manpower to do the job.
+These buildings supplied the horsepower and manpower to Graig Ddu quarry.

 Remember the quarrymen